CryoMyst/ReleaseRetention/README.md

 # Release Retention
 ## Octopus Deploy take home assessment.

+## UPDATE 23/9/21
+* New Extension methods for adding to ServiceCollection
+* New builder type for creating your ReleaseRetentionPolicyManager
+* General moving of types around for improvements

 ### Features
 * Base Retention library that can be used for other types.
 * Highly extendable policy system with built in logical operators